For questions contact TPRF at firstname.lastname@example.org.

 Remember TPRF in your will and provide an important legacy for you and your family, while providing for future generations.
 You can designate a percentage of your estate or a dollar amount.

-A common misconception is that planned giving is only for the "wealthy."
+A common misconception is that planned giving is only for the “wealthy.”
 The facts are that even people of modest means can make a difference through planned giving.
+To learn more about planned giving through a will, please see the article Exercise Your Will Power.

 Information provided by TPRF is intended to be a resource for your convenience and should in no way be construed as advice.
 We recommend that you consult with your financial planner, tax advisor, or attorney.